Boston's Faneuil Hall Marketplace

 The Faneuil Hall Marketplace is a fun, pedestrian-friendly gathering spot in the heart of Boston, Massachusetts.
 The marketplace consists of four main buildings (historic Faneuil Hall, Quincy Market, North Market, and South Market) positioned around a large, cobblestone plaza.
 The historic hall and its markets are full of lively pubs, shops, and eateries to explore.

 The Faneuil Hall area is a stop on Boston’s Freedom Trail.
 Throughout the year, its walkways are filled with musicians and street performers.
-The food, shops, entertainment, and plentiful parking make the marketplace a popular destination, and one of Boston's best things to do.
+The food, shops, entertainment, and plentiful parking make the marketplace a popular destination, and one of best things to do in Boston.

 In 1724, Peter Faneuil financed the building of the marketplace to give the city’s growing population a place to buy food.
 Soon, a second floor gathering space was added.
 The “Great Hall” quickly became a location for pro-revolutionary speakers, such as the fiery Sam Adams, to spread their ideas.
 The meeting spot quickly earned the nickname, “The Cradle of Liberty.”
 George Washington, Susan B. Anthony, and John F. Kennedy all spoke from this famous location.